Lakshmi-reddy9/pm_project/docs/project_charter.md

 ### Stories by Role[](https://github.com/raybox94/PuMpup/PROJECT_CHARTER/#stories-by-role)

 .
-As a Administartor, I want to oversee and perform administrative functions concerned with the project.
-This include calling contractors, making appointments, ordering supplies and preparing reports so that they get to keep up with the clients and the team members.
+As an Administartor, I want to oversee and perform administrative functions concerned with the project.
+This include calling contractors, scheduling appointments, ordering supplies and preparing reports so that they get to keep up with the clients and the team members.

 .
 As a Project Manager, I want to identify the central problem to solve and determine, with input from the sponsor and stakeholders so that I can meet the client needs and requirements.

 .
 As a developer, I will be doing the design, installation, testing and maintenance of software systems so that the website is as per the client reqirement.

 ### Stakeholder Register